Skip to main content

 3. Enter a name and description in the respective fields.

-4. Select an LLM model from the dropdown.
+4. Select an LLM from the dropdown.
 If none are available, click Set up AI Service.

 5. Choose the permissions level.